mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 --- abstract

-By combining functions from the transport and security layers, QUIC brings possibilities to application and protocol designers.
+By combining functions from the transport and security layers, QUIC brings new possibilities to application and protocol designers.
 In this document, we leverage these possibilities and propose a solution to dynamically extend QUIC implementations.
 Our solution relies on QUIC Plugins that allow tuning or extending the QUIC protocol on a per-connection basis.
 These